Without a map - An Irish Photo Adventure

 ______________________

-Connemara will fill your heart and if you are like me, you’ll never want to leave.
+Connemara has a way of getting under your skin—and if you’re like me, you may never want to leave.

 ______________________